ctubio/php-proxy-keyserver/README.md

   $ # Check your current sks version:
   $ sks version
   $ # Decide if you wanna download and compile the latest sks version.

+  $ # In the README file you can find configuration examples for apache, haproxy and sks.

-  $ # Check if your keyserver is up and running:
+  $ # Check if your keyserver is up and running (all servers):
   $ netstat -anp | egrep --color 'sks' tcp   0    0 0.0.0.0:11370                 0.0.0.0:*     LISTEN      8198/sks
   tcp   0    0 127.0.0.1:11371               0.0.0.0:*     LISTEN      8197/sks